Saber2pr/vsc-ext-todolist/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''
 ---

+## Description

+Describe your problem.

 ## Platform

 Mac or Windows.

 ## Version

-version of extension, like v1.0.0.
+Version of extension, like v1.0.0.

 ## Error Log